wmorgan/dcos-docs/contrib/templates/tutorial.md

 **Scope**:

-Define what this how-to covers (what one will learn in it).
+Define what this tutorial covers (what one will learn in it).

 **Further resources**: